Splitting criteria for projective modules over polynomial algebras: Splitting criterion via an obstruction class in an obstruction group

 Let $L=K\cap J$.
 Then, again as before since $K$ and $J$ are co-maximal $\omega_K$ and $\omega_J$ will induce a local orientation $\omega_L$ of $L$.
 This will give us $(L,\omega_L)=(K,\omega_K)+(J,\omega_J)$ in $E^d(R[T])$.
 Thus to prove the theorem it is enough to show that $(L,\omega_L)=0$.
 Moreover, in view of Theorem \ref{INJECG} it is enough to show that $(L\otimes R(T), \omega_L\otimes R(T))=0$ in $E^d(R(T))$.
 But since $\frac{1}{(d-1)!}\in R$, by \cite[Section 4]{SMBB3} the Euler class $e(P\otimes R(T),\chi\otimes R(T))$ is well-defined in $E^d(R(T))$.
 This concludes the proof.

 \rmk Let $R$ be an affine $\k$-algebra of dimension $d\ge 2$.
 Moreover, assume that $\frac{1}{(d-1)!}\in R$.
 Then Theorem \ref{WDN} and Theorem \ref{EUE} say that the assignments of $(P,\lambda,\chi)$ to an element $e(P,\chi)\in E^d(R[T])$, is precisely the obstruction class for $P$ to have a unimodular element.
 In this case we shall call the Euler class group $E^d(R[T])$ is the obstruction group to detect the existence of a unimodular element in a projective $R[T]$-module (with trivial determinant) of rank equal to the dimension of $R$.
-Moreover in \cite{MKDIMRN}, taking $R$ to be smooth and $p\not=2$, M. K. Das defined the $(d-1)$-th Euler class group $E^{d-1}(R)$ and showed that $E^{d-1}(R)$ is the precise obstruction group to detect the splitting problem of projective $R$-module of rank $d-1$ (with trivial determinant).
-Here we would like to remark that in his work, we don't know how to remove or replace the ``smoothness" assumption.
+In \cite{MKDIMRN}, taking $R$ to be \emph{smooth} and $p\not=2$, M. K. Das defined the $(d-1)$-th Euler class group $E^{d-1}(R)$ and showed that $E^{d-1}(R)$ is the precise obstruction group to detect the splitting problem of projective $R$-module of rank $d-1$ (with trivial determinant).
+Therefore, the methods or results of \cite{MKDIMRN} cannot be applied here.